kocgo/schibsted-polska-task/README.md

 I have deployed the API on my own server with nginx and deployed the react-app on github-pages.

+Example API: www.gokhankoc.pl/schibstedtask/searchImages?searchTerm=sauce

-I tried to get InfiniteLoader work, but failed, I have ran into closure problems with the hooks.
+I tried to get InfiniteLoader work (which was the most challenging part), but failed, I have ran into closure problems with the hooks.
 Found a solution already on a blog post (it is in the InfiniteLoader component)

-Most challenging part was the reverse proxying the nginx and InfiniteLoader.

-Example: www.gokhankoc.pl/schibstedtask/searchImages?searchTerm=sauce

 1) Create Webpack Workflow
    - [x] Webpack, webpack dev server install and setup script